| IN THE UNITED STATES COURT OF

 out of any net recovery Tall Pony made against any vessel, carrier

 or insurance company for property damage to the stage.
+In a decision dated August 25, 1997,

 the district court held that the mobile stage constituted a single